Letter Cakes Recipe Tutorial

 These letter cakes or alphabet cakes are in trend these days.
 And they are perfect to celebrate no matter what the age.
 This letter Z is made with a delicious vanilla cake, layers of caramel whipped cream, and seasonal fruits.

-This alphabet cake is made with the letter Z for Ziv, my husband, who celebrated his birthday recently.
+This alphabet cake features the letter Z for Ziv, my husband, who celebrated his birthday recently.
 It was such a refreshing dessert compared to all the layer cakes we usually make.
 In particular, the caramel whipped cream is finger-licking good!

 Why make this cake?

-- It looks so impressive but honeslty, very easy to make.
+- It looks so impressive, but, honestly, very easy to make.

-- You don't need any special pan, all you need is the printed image of the letter, number, or shape in the desired size.
+- Additionally, you don’t need a special pan; all you need is a printed image of the letter, number, or shape in the desired size.

-- The image does not have to be a special print out.
+- The image does not have to be a special printout.
 Just use your home printer and cut around the edges.
-Also, if you want, you can use clean tape to prevent the template getting stained with oil.
+Additionally, if desired, you can use clean tape to prevent the template from getting stained with oil.

-- Today, I am frosting it with caramel flavored whipped cream but almost any frosting you like would work with this recipe.
+- Today, I am frosting it with caramel frosting and whipped cream, but almost any frosting you like would work with this recipe.

-- Sugar - I am using brown sugar because it adds a nice caramel flavor to the cake.
-This compliments the caramel whipped cream.
-But, you can ceratinly use white sugar too.
+- Sugar – I am using brown sugar because it adds a nice caramel flavor to the cake.
+This complements the caramel whipped cream.
+But you can certainly use white sugar, too.

 - Vanilla – You can use vanilla extract, bean paste, and vanilla sugar.